IBEX Family & Friends Program

 I live outside of California.
 May I travel directly to Israel, or do I need to join the group at LAX?

 You can contact our travel agent (his contact info found above and on the registration form) if you wish to make other arrangements.
 You are also free to use your own agent or book your own flight.
 It is possible to leave from other major airports and connect with the group in Toronto (YYZ).
 We generally discourage travel to Israel apart from the group due to potential scheduling conflicts.
-If you do travel on your own to Israel, land-only cost of the trip is $2,275.00 (by CC, or $2,195.00 if paid by check).
+If you do travel on your own to Israel, the land-only cost of the trip is $2,295.00 per person (credit card and check payments).

 Itinerary details are provided on this website, so you can make accurate flight plans if you choose to make your own flight arrangements.